Entity relationship behavior

 Using Web API

 When working with Web API, you can define a One-to-Many relationship using OneToManyRelationshipMetadata EntityType.
 This definition includes the name of the intersect entity to be created as well as how the relationship should be displayed in the application by using AssociatedMenuConfiguration ComplexType, Label ComplexType and LocalizedLabel ComplexType.
-More information: Create a One-to-Many relationship using Web API.
+More information: Create a One-to-Many relationship.

 Using Organization Service